-Methods for Choosing Traffic Nodes in an Atlas Cluster
+Methods for Selecting Traffic Nodes in an Atlas Cluster

 After defining traffic nodes in your BeyondTrust Atlas Technology environment, you can decide on the process which clients use to connect to them.

-Session initiation always occurs through the master node and then bridges with the appropriate traffic node.
-Administrators control and define how a traffic node for a access console or customer client is chosen using the Method for Choosing Traffic Nodes dropdown in the master node.
-Once a node is chosen, the master node usually provides the unique DNS address of the respective traffic node to the client software.
+Session initiation always occurs through the primary node and then bridges with the appropriate traffic node.
+Administrators control and define how a traffic node for an access console or customer client is chosen using the Method for Choosing Traffic Nodes dropdown in the primary node.
+Once a node is chosen, the primary node usually provides the unique DNS address of the respective traffic node to the client software.
 The only traffic node setting where an IP address would be specifically provided would be when using the IP Anycast selection method.

 If the network prefixes are defined, the Method for Choosing Traffic Nodes setting will be overridden.
-See Configure the Traffic Nodes in an Atlas Cluster.
+Please see Set Up the Traffic Nodes in an Atlas Cluster.